 The Company faces intense competition and competes with other mining companies, many of which have greater resources and experience.
-Competition in the metals mining industry is primarily for mineral rich properties that can be developed and produce economically; the technical expertise to find, develop and operate such properties; the labour to operate the properties; and the capital to fund advancing such properties.
+Competition in the metals mining industry is primarily for mineral rich properties that can be developed and produce economically and includes competent personnel to provide or locate; the technical expertise to find, develop and operate such properties; the labour to operate the properties; and the capital to fund advancing such properties.
 Many competitors not only explore for and mine metals, but also conduct refining and marketing operations on a world-wide basis.
 Such competition may result in the Company being unable to acquire desired properties, to recruit or retain qualified employees or to acquire the capital necessary to fund its operations and develop its properties.
 The Company's inability to compete with other mining companies for these resources would have a material adverse effect on the Company's results of operations and business.
 See the discussion under "Risk Factors" below.